timothyfisherphd/NAC_Image_Analysis/README.md

 5. Use *'main_05_trainClassifier.m'* to train a classifier for neoadjuvant chemotherapy response.
 6. *'main_06_deploy_classifier.m'* to apply this classifier to unknown images.

+### The final code directories will be added once publication is accepted.

 ## License / Acknowledgements